zf-li23/SubCellSpace/frontend/README.md

 npm run dev
 ```

-The `npm run dev` command now auto-starts the backend if port 8000 is free, then launches Vite.
+The `npm run dev` command auto-starts the backend if port 8000 is free, then launches Vite.
 If the backend is already running, it reuses the existing service.

-Notes:
+## Architecture Notes

 - The app uses `/api` for live data.
 Vite proxies those requests to `http://127.0.0.1:8000`.
-- The pages now render structured cards/tables and plot layers instead of raw JSON dumps.
-- `npm run dev` will auto-start backend via `frontend/scripts/dev.mjs` when port 8000 is free.
+- All visualization data comes from `GET /outputs/{run_name}/...` JSON files.
+- `frontend/scripts/dev.mjs` auto-detects Python environment and starts the API backend.
+- Components: `InteractiveScatterPlot`, `DonutChart`, `PipelineFlowChart`, `RunSelector`, `BackendSwitch`, `ErrorBoundary`, `LoadingSkeleton`.